ralucabrumar/interactive-content/EN/00-Data-Types-and-Variables/00-Lesson-Introduction.md

 **5. Character and String Type**

-- An overview of the character data type
+- An overview of the Character data type

 - An overview of the String data type